Alcoholrithm/TabularS3L/README.md

 # TabularS3L
 TabularS3L is a PyTorch-based library designed to facilitate self- and semi-supervised learning with tabular data.
 While numerous self- and semi-supervised learning tabular models have been proposed, there lacks a comprehensive library catering to the needs of tabular practitioners.
-This library aims to address this gap by offering a unified PyTorch-based framework for studying and deploying such models.
+This library aims to address this gap by offering a unified PyTorch Lightning-based framework for studying and deploying such models.

 Currently, VIME ([NeurIPS'20](https://proceedings.neurips.cc/paper/2020/hash/7d97667a3e056acab9aaf653807b4a03-Abstract.html)), SubTab ([NeurIPS'21](https://proceedings.neurips.cc/paper/2021/hash/9c8661befae6dbcd08304dbf4dcaf0db-Abstract.html)) and SCARF ([ICLR'22](https://iclr.cc/virtual/2022/spotlight/6297)) are available.